-These reptiles are nocturnal, meaning that they are most active at night.
-However, species such as the day gecko tend to be active during the day.
-But generally speaking, if you want to watch your little one go about their business, nighttime is the best time to catch them.
+These reptiles are nocturnal, meaning they are most active at night.
+However, species like the day gecko tend to be active during the day.
+But generally speaking, if you want to watch your little one go about their business, nighttime is the best time to do so.

-In case you didn’t know, geckos are the only lizard with voice boxes.
-While they tend to be silent most of the time, they will occasionally vocalize, barking, chirping, and clicking.
+Geckos are the only lizards with voice boxes.
+While they tend to be silent most of the time, they will occasionally vocalize by barking, chirping, and clicking.
 They usually vocalize when attracting a mate or defending their territory.

-As mentioned, geckos are typically docile.
-However, that depends on the species.
-For most, however, they are docile unless you house two males together.
+These lizards are typically docile, though it depends on the species.
+Most are docile unless you house two males together.
 Geckos do best alone, as they are solitary animals.

 Geckos are carnivorous.
-This means that they do not eat vegetables or plants.
+This means they do not eat vegetables or plants.
 They mainly obtain their nutrition from eating insects.
-Therefore, be prepared to feed live insects to your gecko if you decide to adopt.
-The most common types of insects to be fed to geckos include crickets, mealworms, waxworms, and super worms.
-Mealworms and crickets, however, are the staple diet for most geckos, with waxworms and super worms being more of treats.
+Therefore, be prepared to feed live insects to your gecko if you decide to adopt one.
+The most common types of insects to be fed to geckos include crickets, mealworms, waxworms, and superworms.
+Mealworms and crickets, however, are the staple diet for most geckos, with waxworms and superworms being more of a treat.

-All geckos are predisposed to several health problems, with the most common ones being:
+All geckos are predisposed to several health problems, with the most common ones being the following.

 Metabolic Bone Disease

 This disease results from a vitamin D deficiency or insufficient dietary calcium.
-It is characterized by symptoms such as lack of appetite, tremors, and limb deformities.
-This is why it is vital to have a UVB-ray source inside the enclosure, as it provides the gecko with vitamin D. Additionally, make sure that your pet has an adequate amount of calcium in its diet.
+It is characterized by signs like lack of appetite, tremors, and limb deformities.
+This is why it is vital to have a UVB-ray source inside the enclosure, as it provides the gecko with vitamin D. Additionally, make sure your pet has an adequate amount of calcium in its diet.

-Low temperatures or draft can cause the gecko to develop a respiratory infection, which is characterized by drooling and wheezing.
+Low temperatures or drafts can cause the gecko to develop a respiratory infection, which is characterized by drooling and wheezing.
 Maintaining optimal temperature and humidity levels reduces the risk of respiratory issues developing.

 Geckos are ideal pets for people looking for a different kind of pet.
 However, unlike cats and dogs, geckos do not appreciate frequent handling.

 Chameleons are famous for their camouflage abilities.
-In fact, their ability to change colors is one of the reasons they are some of the most sought after exotic pets.
+In fact, their ability to change colors is one of the reasons that they are among the most sought-after exotic pets.
 For a long time, it was believed that chameleons change color for camouflage reasons.
 However, recent studies reveal that they also change colors according to their emotions.

 While chameleons are unique and interesting pets, they are not for everyone.
-If you are looking to adopt a chameleon, first familiarize yourself with the various species so that you can choose the one you feel compatible with the most.
+If you are looking to adopt a chameleon, first familiarize yourself with the various species so you can choose the one that you feel the most compatible with.

 Personality / Character